Some links in this post may be affiliate links, meaning we earn a commission on any purchases you make using the link at no cost to you.

 Buttermilk is amazing at creating a tender and flavorful roast chicken.

-The enzymes present in buttermilk breakdown some of the proteins in the chicken.
+The enzymes present in buttermilk breakdown some proteins in the chicken.
 This creates a more tender bird.

 Also, buttermilk is less acidic than other citrus or vinegar based marinades.
 This allows the buttermilk to tenderize without toughening.